OpenClassrooms-Student-Center/alumnis/content/students/sylvain.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Développer mes compétences et devenir déveoppeur iOS !
+objective: Développer mes compétences et devenir développeur iOS !

 # don't touch that
 template: students